Need to talk to someone right now? Contact our helpline or webchat.

 Knowing how to talk to your trans child about their pronouns and overcoming any miscommunication can feel daunting.
 But if you take the time to get it right, your child will see that you’re there for them and that they are not alone.

-You can chat online with a qualified webchat operator
+Chat online with a trained operator

 Open from 9am – 9pm Monday to Friday